|

 82%

-of all Meteorites are Chondrites:
+of all Meteorites are Chondrites: these contain

 chondrules, and are therefore among the oldest rocks in the Solar System.
 Chondrites contain varying amounts of nickel & iron, and are generally attracted by a strong magnet.
 They may display evidence of their fiery passage through the atmosphere in the form of dark fusion crust and surface 'thumb-printing' |